top of page

 For anyone involved in basketball: March is madness.

 From a scheduling standpoint, March is a critical time of the year.
-With conference tournaments and ‘The Big Dance’, it is a time when you have many NBA prospects playing in one location.
-For example, last year, I scouted the Big Ten and ACC tournaments in New York.
-I was there for a week and I was able to see the following players that would go on to be drafted in last June’s draft: Marvin Bagley, Jaren Jackson Jr., Wendell Carter, Miles Bridges, Jerome Robinson, Lonnie Walker, Kevin Huerter, Josh Okogie, Grayson Allen, Mo Wagner, Gary Trent Jr., Keita Bates-Diop, Tony Carr, Vince Edwards, Devon Hall and Ray Spalding.
+With conference tournaments and 'The Big Dance,' it is a time when you have many NBA prospects playing in one location.
+For example, I scouted the Big Ten and ACC tournaments in New York last year.
+I was there for a week and I was able to see the following players that would go on to be drafted in last June's draft: Marvin Bagley, Jaren Jackson Jr., Wendell Carter, Miles Bridges, Jerome Robinson, Lonnie Walker, Kevin Huerter, Josh Okogie, Grayson Allen, Mo Wagner, Gary Trent Jr., Keita Bates-Diop, Tony Carr, Vince Edwards, Devon Hall and Ray Spalding.
 I would have seen Bruce Brown and Justin Jackson if they had not been injured.
-That’s 18 players that were drafted — nearly one-third of the entire draft!
+That's 18 drafted players and nearly one-third of the entire draft!

-Personally, I love watching basketball.
-I get a rush of adrenaline everytime I walk into an arena and very rarely view it as a chore.
+I get an adrenaline rush every time I walk into an arena and rarely view it as a chore; I love watching basketball.
 However, scouting conference tournaments requires a lot of work and discipline.
-There are a handful of games per day and the scouting reports pile up quickly.
+Scouting reports pile up quickly.
 Despite the long days, I assure you, attending conference tournaments is well worth it!
-Knowledge is power and the amount of information you are able to gather on so many players, all with one fell swoop, is incredible.
+Knowledge is power, and the amount of information you can gather on so many players, all in one fell swoop, is incredible.

-If you follow these 5 steps and you take your evaluations and scouting reports seriously, you will find yourself to not only have been well travelled but you will have also accumulated a wealth of knowledge, an attainment that is truly rewarding.
-Regardless if you are an agent, media member or NBA scout, everyone covering the draft is trying to find ‘the cream of the crop’.
-Essentially, this is a process of elimination to find the top NBA prospects and if it’s done properly, ‘the cream will rise to the top’.
+Follow these five steps, and take your evaluations and scouting reports seriously.
+If you do, you will have been well-traveled and accumulated a wealth of knowledge, which is truly rewarding.
+Whether you are an agent, media member, or NBA scout, everyone covering the draft is trying to find 'the cream of the crop.'
+Essentially, this is a process of elimination to find the top NBA prospects, but if it's done properly, 'the cream will rise to the top.'